Ovarian follicle activation: GDF9

-Follicular activation rate is increased in experiments where recombinant GDF9 is added.
-Additionally, in vitro addition of GDF9 to human ovarian cortical tissue causes enhanced activation and follicular survival.
+The follicular activation rate is increased in experiments where recombinant GDF9 is added.
+Additionally, the in vitro addition of GDF9 to human ovarian cortical tissue causes enhanced activation and follicular survival.
 Removing GDF9 from mice, through knock-out experiments, halts follicle progression beyond the first stage, and prevents granulosa cell proliferation.
 However, these GDF9 null mice have accelerated oocyte growth, suggesting that GDF9 is partially responsible for granulosa cell recruitment, as well as inhibiting oocyte growth.
 GDF9 promotes follicular survival and growth as a result of dampened granulosa apoptosis and follicular atresia.

 TGF-β

 As discussed above TGF-β ligands, for example BMP4 and 7 have a role in follicular activation.
 SMADS are downstream molecules of the TGF-β signalling pathway, hence rely on TGF-β for activation.
 In the absence of SMADs, mice have decreased folliculogenesis, with decreased quantities of primordial follicles, as well as developed adult follicles at both developmental stages.
-BMP15 has been shown to stimulate granulosa cell growth by encouraging proliferation of undifferentiated granulosa cells.
+BMP15 has been shown to stimulate granulosa cell growth by encouraging the proliferation of undifferentiated granulosa cells.
 This is not dependent on FSH.
 It was shown that two proliferation markers, Ki-67 and proliferating cell nuclear antigen (PCNA), are regulated by these factors.
 Additionally, PCNA has been suggested to act as a key regulator of ovarian follicle development.
 The temporal expression of PCNA in oocytes is coincident with the start of primordial follicle formation.
 PCNA promotes apoptosis of oocytes, which regulates primordial follicle assembly.